6 Ingredient Healthy Oatmeal Thumbprint Cookies are peanut butter and jelly flavored! These cookies are also vegan, gluten free and so yummy!

 Ingredients

-- 1 cup almond flour
+- 1 cup almond flour - Be sure to use almond flour, not almond meal.

-- Β½ cup gluten free old fashioned rolled oats
+- ½ cup old fashioned rolled oats

-- Β½ teaspoon baking soda
+- ½ teaspoon baking soda

-- Β½ cup creamy natural peanut butter (Make sure it's nice and drippy.
-If it's thick and lumpy, it will not mix well.)
+- ½ cup creamy natural peanut butter - Make sure it's nice and drippy.
+If it's thick and lumpy, it will not mix well.

-- β cup pure maple syrup
+- â…“ cup pure maple syrup

 Instructions

-- In a mixing bowl, combine the almond flour, oats, baking soda, peanut butter and maple syrup with a rubber spatula.
+- In a mixing bowl, combine the almond flour, oats, baking soda, salt, peanut butter and maple syrup with a rubber spatula.

 This nutrition information is an estimate and should not be taken as fact.
 The owner of this website is not liable for this estimation.